By Apollo 24|7, Published on- 22 November 2022 & Updated on - 28 November 2022

 Physical examination is part of the initial diagnosis of Crohn's disease.
 It helps doctors understand the signs and symptoms better by listening to what the patient is experiencing.

 The gastroenterologist will ask the patient about his/her medical history to understand the actual cause of such an occurrence.
-Other information on lifestyle, dietary practices, toilet habits, and whether he/she has undergone any surgery will further help in better diagnosis.
+Other information on lifestyle, dietary practices, toilet habits, and whether he/she has undergone any surgery will further help better diagnose.

 Physical Examination

-After thoroughly discussing the medical condition and lifestyle practises, the doctor will opt for a physical examination.
+After thoroughly discussing the medical condition and lifestyle practices, the doctor will opt for a physical examination.
 This includes checking for any signs of bloating in the abdomen.

 The gastroenterologist can further recommend a visual examination to understand the condition.
 CT enterography is a type of CT scan that allows this.
 With the help of this special X-ray method, more details on the inside of the patient’s abdomen can be obtained.
 To do this, the patient is made to drink an oral contrast material to get intravenous contrast images of the intestine.
 Another method is magnetic resonance imaging or MRI, which sends radio waves to create a detailed visual representation.
 MR enterography also reduces radiation exposure compared to CT enterography.
 This is the reason an MRI is prescribed for younger patients.

 A blood test is necessary for diagnosing Crohn's disease.
 It helps the gastroenterologist determine the presence of anaemia in the body.
 The doctor can also examine any inflammation, the status of liver function, and the presence of any existing infection, like tuberculosis, before proceeding to treatment.
-A blood test is also necessary for realising the immunity status of the patient against infections.
+A blood test is also necessary to determine the patient's immunity against infections.

 The doctor will also advise a stool test to determine the presence of any occult blood or organisms.
 A stool test also helps find bacteria or parasites that may cause infection.

 In the case of Crohn's disease, the gastroenterologist may also prescribe a colonoscopy.
 This test provides a detailed view of the entire colon up to the very end of the terminal ileum.
-A thin and highly flexible tube, with a camera at the end, is entered into the GI tract.
+A thin, highly flexible tube enters the GI tract with a camera.
 The doctor might even collect a small tissue sample from the area to send for biopsy analysis.

 A capsule endoscopy test requires an individual to swallow a capsule with a camera.
 This allows taking pictures of the small intestine from within while the patient wears a recorder on his/her belt.
 These images are then downloaded to a computer for further examination and to detect Crohn's disease.